 - In a large bowl, mix the softened butter, half & half, sour cream, and eggs together with a hand mixer, until blended.

 - Add the undrained creamed corn, the whole kernel corn, and the corn muffin mix.
 Stir with a mixer until combined.

 - Pour batter into the prepared baking dish.

-- Bake at 350 degrees for 45-50 minutes, or until lightly browned around the edges and a toothpick inserted in the center comes out clean.
+- Bake for 45-50 minutes, or until lightly browned around the edges and a toothpick inserted in the center comes out clean.

 - Let stand for 10-15 minutes to cool a bit and firm up before serving.